 Longer Range Outlook

-The larger time-scale SST pattern in place right now is a cool phase PDO, or negative PDO, which stands for Pacific Decadal Oscillation.
+The larger time-scale SST pattern in place right now is still a cool phase PDO, or negative PDO, which stands for Pacific Decadal Oscillation.
 This is a more long term pattern (decades), and it has made any recent years El Nino SST patterns weaker.

--->As the La Nada starts to wear off, being replaced by a very weak El Nino SST pattern, we could see a strengthening jet stream across the west and eastern Pacific, and increased moisture in general for late winter snow storms, moving in more directly off the Pacific as we go through March, and April, delivering better chances for snow to SoCal resorts.
 We will keep this outlook updated as more information becomes available.
-If you want to know when the snow is coming (and be able to set unlimited alerts for any resort), within 5 minutes or less of us (our our sources) entering the data into any of our forecasts, be sure to grab the app here
+If you want to know when the snow is coming (and be able to set unlimited alerts for any resort), within 5 minutes or less of us (our our sources) entering the data into any of our forecasts, be sure to download the app.

 Wide variety of natural terrain which dwarfs other S. California resorts, more on par with the Tahoe resorts in N. California.
 Most acreage and vertical ft. in S. California, including widest variety of terrain from beginner to expert.
 Widely spaced trees provide excellent glade skiing along with the only true double black diamond runs found locally.
 Closest Area to L.A., only 14 miles N. of 210 Frwy in Upland, 30 miles E. of L.A.